 The changing colours of forested valleys and national parks, the freeze and flow of glacial lakes, the light and shade of the Rockies’ snow-capped mountains – Canada is North America’s natural masterpiece.
-Summer is for surfing and whale-watching off Vancouver Island, seeing Lake Louise in all its blue-hued glory or chilling at a hip Gastown bar in Vancouver.
-Winter is for ice hockey and festivals in the big cities, snowshoeing and ice walking in Alberta, and soaking in Columbia Valley's hot springs.
-Whatever the season, you’ll be able to find friendly locals, First Nations cultures, pristine landscapes and a hot plate of poutine.
+Summer is for surfing and whale-watching off Vancouver Island, and seeing Lake Louise in all its blue-hued glory.
+Winter is for snowshoeing and cross-country skiing in Alberta, and soaking in natural hot springs in British Colombia.
+Whatever the season, you’ll be able to find friendly locals, First Nations cultures, pristine landscapes and a delicious plate of poutine.

 Intrepid believes half the fun of experiencing a new country is getting there, and getting around once there!
 Where possible, Intrepid uses local transport options and traditional modes of transport – which usually carry less of an environmental impact, support small local operators and are heaps more fun.